NicoloMoretti/barracks/docs/scripting-guide.md

 Notice: we dropped the 'c:', numbers are resolved automatically to their integer value

-Now, if we wante to print the result of an arithmetic expressions we can do:
+Now, if we wanted to print the result of an arithmetic expressions we can do:

 ```